Electrostatics/apbs-pdb2pqr/pdb2pqr/INSTALL.md

 For this reason the Linux binaries should be built on an older system to increase compatibility if needed.

 ### OSX
-On the Mac you must use homebrew and use the python that it installs with 'brew python'.
+On the Mac you must use homebrew and use the python that it installs with <code>brew python</code>.
 See http://brew.sh/ and https://github.com/Homebrew/homebrew/wiki/Homebrew-and-Python
 Once homebrew python is setup and configured correctly pyinstaller and numpy can be installed with pip.
 If the global python is used the binary will fail when the <code>--ligand</code> option is used.
 Similar to Linux, this binary is dynamically linked against the system libraries.
 The binary will not work on OSX older than the version built on.